 She says, “I can understand that but I’m surprised you don’t trust me.”

 I say, “It’s not that I don’t trust you.
-It is just that it’s a… well it’s something my best friends don’t even know.”
+It is just that it’s a… well, it’s something my best friends don’t even know.”
 Deep down inside I am now getting emotional and part of me wants so much to tell someone.
 If I were to tell someone, someone like Rhonda would be ideal.
-I have great respect for her but we’ve never really been friends.
+I have great respect for her but we’ve never been friends.
 I’m kind of shy and I relate more with sophomores and freshmen, not upperclassmen.

-Rhonda says, “Well it’s kind of hard on me, because I know it’s something.
+Rhonda says, “Well it’s kind of hard on me, because I know there’s something.
 I would think if it were that big of a secret you’d want to tell someone.
 I know it would bother me if I had a big secret and couldn’t tell anyone.
 I would think you’d want to tell someone.
-Now, I’d think I’m a good risk, but you think not.”
+I’d think I’m a good risk, but you think not.”

 I look at Rhonda and I kind of want to laugh.
-Rhonda is a tall as I am, probably close to an inch taller.
+Rhonda is a tall as I am, probably an inch taller.
 Seeing myself as a girl, she’s someone I’d look up to and want to be like.
 Rhonda asks, “So what’s with the funny look.
 It’s like you want to laugh?”